 Benedict Soh is dedicated to honing the Group's leadership capabilities and human capital, in addition to his role in charting the Group's strategic direction and exploring new business opportunities.
 One of two founders of the Group, he has contributed significantly to its growth and has over 40 years of experience in the design & production of interiors, exhibits and marketing communications.
-Mr. Soh has served IE Singapore, Spring Singapore and the Singapore Tourism Board (STB) for various initiatives to improve Singapore's international standing in Tourism & Exhibition Services.
-He is currently a member of the board of Seeds Capital of Enterprise Singapore.
-In addition, he is also a member of Singapore Business Federation (SBF) Small and Medium-Sized Enterprises Committee (SMEC).
+Benedict has contributed his services to relevant Government agencies for various initiatives to improve Singapore's international standing in Tourism &

+Exhibition Services.
+He is currently a member of the Singapore Business Federation (SBF) Small and Medium-Sized Enterprises Committee (SMEC).

-A strong proponent of education, Mr. Soh is the Chairman of the MDIS School of Tourism & Hospitality Industrial Advisory Board and a member of its academic board.
+A strong proponent of education, Benedict is the Chairman of the MDIS School of Tourism & Hospitality Industrial Advisory Board and a member of its academic board.
 He is also a member of SHATEC's Academic & Examination Advisory Council.
-In 2014, US-based Exhibit Designers & Producers Association (EDPA) conferred the prestigious Hazel Hays Award in recognition of Mr. Soh's outstanding contributions to the trade show industry, in addition to the Lifetime Achievement for Outstanding Contribution to Tourism accorded by STB in 2012.
-He was the former President of the Rotary Club of Pandan Valley and holds a Master of Business Administration from the University of Hull in the UK.
+In 2014, US-based Exhibit Designers & Producers Association (EDPA) conferred the prestigious Hazel Hays Award in recognition of Benedict's outstanding contributions to the trade show industry, in addition to the Lifetime Achievement for Outstanding Contribution to Tourism accorded by the Singapore Tourism Board in 2012.
+Benedict holds a Master of Business Administration from the University of Hull, UK.

-SIMON ONG

-Deputy Chairman
+SIMON ONG Deputy Chairman

 Simon Ong oversees the strategic planning and development of the Group as well as its creative and brand standards.
 He is one of the Group's two founders and has contributed significantly to its growth.
-He is a member of the advisory board to the Design Business Chamber of Singapore and Singapore Furniture Industries Council (Design).
-Mr. Ong served as Chairman of the design cluster in the Manpower, Skills & Training Council of WDA, President of the Interior Designers Association (Singapore), an IDP member of the Design Singapore Council and a board member of SHOP!, a leading Association of Retail Environments in USA.
+He is a member of Singapore Interior Design

+Accreditation Council and Singapore Furniture Industries Council (Design).
+Simon served as Chairman of the design cluster in the Manpower, Skills & Training Council of WDA, President of the Interior Designers Association (Singapore), an IDP member of the Design Singapore Council, an advisory board member to the Design Business Chamber of Singapore and a board member of SHOP!, a leading Association of Retail Environments in USA.
 In 2019, he was inducted into the Shop!
 Hall of Fame in recognition of his significant contributions to the industry.

-An ardent advocate of education, Mr. Ong currently serves as a board director of Nanyang Academy of Fine Arts (NAFA), a member of the Advisory Board to the School of Design & Environment at the National University of Singapore (NUS) and a member of Design Education Review Committee, Singapore (DERC).
-He was the former Chairman of the School Advisory Board of Cedar Girls Secondary School, and once served as a member of the Advisory Board of Temasek Polytechnic School of Design.
-Mr. Ong also served as Vice-Chairman of the Potong Pasir CC Management Committee.
-He was awarded a Master of Business Administration from the University of South Australia and a Master in Design from the University of New South Wales, Australia.
+An ardent advocate of education Simon currently serves as a board director of Nanyang Academy of Fine Arts (NAFA).
+He served as a member of the Advisory Board to the School of Design & Environment at the National University of Singapore (NUS) and Temasek Polytechnic School of Design, and a member of Design Education Review Committee, Singapore (DERC).
+He was the former Chairman of the School Advisory Board of Cedar Girls Secondary School, and Vice-Chairman of the Potong Pasir CC Management Committee.
+He was awarded a Master in Design from the University of New South Wales, Australia, and a Master of Business Administration from the University of South Australia.

-ANDREW CHENG

-Group Chief Executive Officer
+ANDREW CHENG Group Chief Executive Officer

 Andrew Cheng oversees the Group's day-to-day management, as well as its corporate affairs, business development and strategic planning functions.
-He has more than 25 years of experience in marketing, sales management, consulting, business development and investor relations.
+He has more than 30 years of experience in marketing, sales management, consulting, business development and investor relations.
 Andrew has a Bachelor of Economics degree from the University of Tasmania, Australia.